Worsbrough: History

-Worsbrough dates back to at least the 7th century, and is listed within the Wapentake of Staincross, Yorkshire, in the Domesday Book:
+Worsbrough dates back to at least the 7th century from the time of the Kingdom of Northumbria.
+Worsbrough was listed as being within the Wapentake of Staincross, Yorkshire, in the Domesday Book:

 In Wircesburg Gerneber and Haldene had five carucates of land and a half to be taxed where there may be four ploughs.
 Gamel and Chetelber now have it of Ilbert, themselves two ploughs, and four bordars, and one mill pays two shillings.
 Wood pasture half a mile long and half a mile broad.
 Value in King Edward's time four pounds, now thirty shillings.

 The name 'Worsbrough' means 'Weorc's fortified place'.

 The historic centre of Worsbrough was what is now known as Worsbrough Village.
 It was colloquially referred to as Wusber/Wusper up until recent times, and is spelt as such on old maps.